-A cosy secret garden nook should feel insular and embracing.
+A cosy garden nook should feel insular and embracing.
 This sense of enclosure can be simply created with an overhanging tree, a structure or even an umbrella – the key is to feel sheltered from above.
 Creating this feeling at ground level comes down to vegetation.
 This doesn’t have to mean planting a jungle in your courtyard; a cluster of potted plants around a cosy seat can be enough to make you feel completely hidden from the world.

 Gardening with whimsy

 The perfect secret garden nook is made with a dose of whimsy and romance.
 If you can, make getting to your corner into a journey, with a winding path, stepping stones or soft plantings to brush at your legs as you pass.
 Create a sense of movement in the garden – the opposite of a tight, manicured landscape – with different textures and types of foliage, particularly those that sway and shiver in the breeze.
 Choosing foliage that moves (either light and fragile fronds or broad leaves that catch the wind) and plays with the light will infuse the space with a kind of bohemian romance, as well as giving you the sense that you’re part of a living, breathing entity.